 No US federal vaccination laws exist across the board.
-The regulations surrounding vaccination for entrance to schools is solely determined by the states, and are subject to change based on legislation.
+The regulations surrounding vaccination for entrance to schools is solely determined by the states, and are subject to changes based on legislation.

-All states require specified vaccines prior to public school kindergarten entrance.
+All states require specific vaccines prior to public school kindergarten entrance.
 However, laws may exist to grant exemptions to children for medical, religous, or personal belief reasons.

 Vaccination requirements are important tools for maintaining high vaccination coverage and low rates of vaccine-preventable diseases (VPDs).
 The Immunization Action Coalition provides a tool to view state information on vaccine requirements.

 Always check on your individual state, local and territorial health depts., as well as school requirements for the latest vaccination updates.
 You can also check with your local pediatrician.

 Finished: Measles 101: What You Need To Know

 Do you remember last year's flu season?
 It was a historically light one, but flu may rebound this year with less social distancing due to COVID.
 So, getting a flu vaccine is more...

 Society tends to treat menopause as a disease; something to be avoided at all costs.
 But menopause can be positive.
 No more monthly mood swings, period accidents, or pregnancy worries.
 Self-confidence and self-knowledge...

 - Klein NP, Lewis E, Fireman B, et al. Safety of measles-containing vaccines in 1-year-old children.
 Pediatrics.
 2015 Feb;135(2):e321-9. doi: 10.1542/peds.2014-1822.
 Epub 2015 Jan 5.
 PMID: 25560438.